mahimadhawan/AI4GoodProject/README.md

 4) Navigate to the folder on your terminal
 5) type 'streamlit run Home.py'

-Requirements:
-streamlit
-transformers
-torch
-nltk
-pandas
-sklearn
+Requirements: streamlit, transformers, torch, nltk, pandas, sklearn

 ## Future directions
-Challenges we encountered along the way:
-* Looking for data sources and pre-processing it was by far the most time consuming task in our project.
-* Tuning hyperparameters to avoid overfitting, especially with random forest
-* If we had more time we would want to improve our models and add additional features to the app (listed below), as well as include more emotions and mental illnesses in our models.
+* If we had more time we would want to improve our models and add additional features to the app (listed below), as well as include more emotions and mental illnesses in our classification categories.
-How would you take your project further if you could extend it / have more time?
 * Improve our UI & also make it available as a mobile app
 * Improving our prediction models and also broadening the scope by gathering new data.
 We would like to add more emotions to the prediction categories such as lonely, stressed, excited, etc. We would also like to add more mental illnesses to the mental illness detection model.
 We chose to
 * Some features we would like to app to our app: